KomelT/PECD2024-MP-1/energy_saving/README.md

 ## What does the numbers say?

 **OS Test**
-I have performed the testwith 3 different OSes.
+We have performed the test with 3 different OSes.
 Power draw was mesaured 3 minutes after boot for 50s with enabled Wi-Fi.

 - Alpine Linux 1827.28 mW
 - Raspberry PI OS 1795.26 mW
 - Raspberry PI Lite 1774.07 mW

-Consclusion: I thought Alpine Linux will perform the best, but it actually didn't.
+Consclusion: We thought Alpine Linux will perform the best, but it actually didn't.
 We will use Raspberry PI Lite for other test and for final product.

+**Core Test**
+Again power was mesaured 3 minutes after boot for 50s with enabled Wi-Fi, but this time with only one core enabled.

+Power usage was: 1619.73 mW

 ## Resources